dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

     System.out.println("o world");
   }
 }
-{% endpretty_code %}
+{% endhighlight %}

-Sadly, it doesn’t compile,
+Sadly, it doesn't compile,
 due to a malformed Unicode escape.
 Where is it?
 In the comment, of course.
-It’s hidden in the file name: `\units`.
+It's hidden in the file name: `\units`.
-As soon as the compiler sees a character that isn’t a hex digit after the `\u`, it’s all over.
+As soon as the compiler sees a character that isn't a hex digit after the `\u`, it's all over.
-You might think the compiler would ignore Unicode escapes in comments, but it doesn’t know it’s in a comment because it hasn’t parsed the program yet.
+You might think the compiler would ignore Unicode escapes in comments, but it doesn't know it's in a comment because it hasn't parsed the program yet.

-Here’s the (rough) Dart equivalent:
+Here's the (rough) Dart equivalent:

-{% pretty_code dart 0 %}
+{% highlight dart %}
 /**
  * Generated by the IBM IDL-to-Java compiler, version 1.0
  * from F:\TestRoot\apps\a1\units\include\PolicyHome.idl